ericmwr/SOP_PR_CALC/CURRENT_PROGRESS.md

 - Clear visual separation between main content and sidebar

 ## Recent Updates
+- Added ability to collapse tasks to save screen space, even when tasks are selected
 - Added edit button to global factors for a cleaner interface with compact and edit views
 - Added descriptive text fields for global factors to document how each factor affects production rates
 - Added editable min/max range inputs for task-specific factors, allowing customization of factor ranges per task